Writer tells jury at trial: Donald Trump raped me - ExBulletin

 But then, she claims, Trump crushed his mouth to hers, tugged at her pantyhose and thrust his hand and then his penis inside her as she struggled against him.
 She said she finally pushed him away from her and ran away.

-Carroll said that for decades she didn’t tell anyone but two friends about it because she was afraid Trump would retaliate, because she thought it was my fault, and because she thought that many people blamed rape victims for what had happened to them.
+Carroll said that for decades she didn’t tell anyone but two friends about it because she was afraid Trump would retaliate, because she “thought it was my fault” and because she thought a lot of people blamed rape victims for what happened to them.

 The alleged attack happened long before the #MeToo movement forced consideration of how victims of sexual assault are treated by law enforcement and the public.
 Carroll said #MeToo fueled her decision to come forward in a 2019 memoir and accompanying magazine excerpt.